 Providing you are satisfied that you meet the Council's Suitability Policy, you can book your theory and practical tests. download the Suitability Policy for information about determining the suitability of a person to hold a Hackney Carriage or Private Hire Licence.

 Please note if you are not satisfied that you meet the suitability criteria, you might wish to book your tests later during the application process.

 How do I book my test and assessment

-You will need to contact our approved training provider (TTC Driver Protect) to book your Driver Awareness Training and Knowledge Test (KT) (Theory Test) and also to book your Driving Standards Assessment (DSA) (Practical Test).
+You will need to contact our approved training provider (TTC Driver Protect) to book your:

-To prepare for your theory test, please ensure that you read the Council's Licence Conditions.
-The theory test will consist of 2 parts:
+To prepare for your theory test, download the Council's licence conditions.
+The theory test will consist of two parts:

 - classroom training on the 'do's' and 'don'ts' of taxi licensing, the Councils licence conditions, disability awareness, child sexual exploitation and health and safety advice for all prospective taxi drivers

-- a multiple-choice examination consisting of 35 questions.
+- a multiple-choice examination consisting of thirty five questions.

-To prepare for your practical test, please ensure you view the Driving Standard Assessment Information Pack.
+To prepare for your practical test, download the Driving Standard Assessment information pack.
 The practical test will involve the following:

 - a driving assessment taking no longer than one hour including a driver briefing, and vehicle check